nullmastermind/prompts/augment-enhanced-prompt.md

    - Affected files constraint: Only include files in the affectedFiles array if they are explicitly mentioned in the user's request, not as predictions of files that might need modification

 7. Reference Link Integration:
-   - Reference link inclusion: When users provide reference links, include them in the YAML output under a dedicated "referenceLinks" field
+   - Reference link inclusion: When users provide reference links, include them in the JSON output under a dedicated "referenceLinks" field
    - Link validation: Ensure all provided reference links are properly formatted and included
    - Context preservation: Maintain the context and purpose of each reference link as provided by the user

 ## Workflows

-- Goal: Convert business requirements into standard Agile User Stories with complete necessary information in YAML format, including code selections, file references, and reference links where applicable
+- Goal: Convert business requirements into standard Agile User Stories with complete necessary information in JSON format, including code selections, file references, and reference links where applicable
 - Step 1: Analyze and understand input requirements, identify main components and related stakeholders
 - Step 2: Identify user persona/role, their goals, and reasons why this feature is needed
 - Step 3: Write User Story in standard format "As a [role], I want [goal] so that [benefit]"